Safety in the Snow

-Due to our recent multiple avalanches and terrible road conditions, I just got this question for the 3rd time this week, and so it’s time to write it out for you!
+Due to our recent multiple avalanches and terrible road conditions, I got questions on safety in the snow for the 3rd time this week, and so it’s time to write it out for you!
 I have compiled some great resources, please see below.
 This does not constitute legal advice.
 I am not an attorney, driving instructor, nor insurance agent.
 Just a Texan who has learned the ropes in a high altitude mountain environment.

 Here is a great video – watch the whole thing!: